jjalonsoc/nvim/README.md

 - [ ] Debugging in python
 - [ ] My own whichkey config
 - [X] cmp to show all properties and not just text
+- [ ] better organization of the config

 ### Plugins:
 - [ ] Make list of installed plugins